-This can be seen by women as someone who is sensitive and observant, which is a huge plus.
-Just be sure you don’t bring her carnations on your first date when she explicitly mentioned she loves hyacinths.
-[Try: 14 important dos and don’ts of online dating]
+Women will see you as a man who is sensitive and observant, which is a huge plus.
+Just be sure that you don’t bring her carnations on your first date when she explicitly mentioned she loves hyacinths.
+[Try: Important dos and don’ts of online dating]

 Of course—passion.
 Whether this means you’re great in bed, you go all out in the name of love, you’re romantic, or you are just deeply into the things that you like doing, putting “passionate” on your profile will draw the girls to you.

 Say you’re a glass-half-full kind of guy.
-After all, no one likes to be around anyone nasty or negative.
+After all, no one likes to be around someone who is nasty or negative.
 Saying you’re optimistic conveys your positive outlook, which people—and not only women—are drawn to.

 Many studies have shown that women are attracted to a man with a good sense of humor.
 Injecting this in your profile will definitely make them look forward to sharing a laugh with you.
-[Read: 13 reasons why online dating isn’t for everyone]
+[Read: Reasons why online dating isn’t for everyone]

-Put this in your profile and you’ll have women thinking about going on adventures and spur-of-the-moment dates with you—all in all, just pure, plain fun.
+Put this in your profile and you’ll have women thinking about going on adventures and spur-of-the-moment dates with you—all in all, it shows that you’re just pure, plain fun.
 This also conveys how you can go with the flow and be alright with whatever life throws at you.

-Many women are looking for the deep, sensitive type of guy—the ones who may be brooding, but are romantic enough to be worth dating.
+Many women are looking for a deep, sensitive type of guy—the ones who may be brooding, but are romantic enough to be worth dating.

 Guys think of women as delicate creatures—a soft ray of sunshine in their lives.
 So it’s no wonder “sweet” is one of the best words you can use to describe yourself if you’re looking to date guys online.